 In both mixing and mastering, the goal is to achieve balance.
-Mixing usually has big obvious changes while mastering is more subtle with broad changes that effect the song as a whole.
+Mixing usually has big obvious changes, while mastering is more subtle with broad changes that affect the song as a whole.

-Mixing has more creative opportunities to capture the artists vision, whole mastering is more about sound quality and making the song as good or better than the competition on the radio now.
+Mixing has more creative opportunities to capture the artist’s vision, while mastering is more about sound quality and making the song as good or better than the competition on the radio now.

-Side note - mastering can also include adding metadata but most aggregators like CDBABY, DistroKid or other venders take care of that for you now.
+Side note - mastering can also include adding metadata, but most aggregators like CDBABY, DistroKid or other vendors take care of that for you now.